Stephen and Iming (Peter) have been partners since early 2000. Both share their love of animals, especially dogs and cats.

 Buddy, after completing dog obedience training, excelled in the flyball challenge.
 He loved the fast-paced relay race over jumps to retrieve a tennis ball.
 We travelled to many competitions around Victoria.

-As time passed, we start to notice a little lamenss and a few limps, usually after competitions.
-So we seeked advice and researched far and wide.
+As time passed, we start to notice a little lameness and a few limps after each competition.
+So we sought advice and researched far and wide.

-We soon found out that there is no suitable rehabilitation facilities in Geelong.
+We soon found out that there are no suitable canine rehabilitation facilities in Geelong.
 Buddy eventually underwent Cruciate Ligament (ACL) surgery followed by regular rehabilitation sessions in Whittlesea, a 4-hour return trip away.
-Knowing that as animal age, most owners would seek medical treatment to improve quality of life.
+Knowing that as animals age, most owners would seek medical treatment to improve their quality of life.
 So the idea of establishing a canine fitness and rehabilitation business was born.